ayudhinc/SolAnchorGen/README.md

-# AnchorGen
+# SolAnchorGen

-A scaffolding tool that generates boilerplate Anchor programs with common patterns and best practices.
+A command-line scaffolding tool that generates boilerplate Anchor programs with common patterns and best practices.

 ## Overview

-AnchorGen accelerates Solana program development by providing production-ready templates for common use cases, saving hours of setup time.
+SolAnchorGen accelerates Solana program development by providing production-ready templates for common use cases, saving hours of setup time.
+Built with TypeScript and powered by pnpm.

 ## Features